nahlaerrakik/SpiegelCrawler/README.md

 # Spiegel Web Crawler
-This is an application that crawls the Spiegel website and stores news article in a database.
+This is an application that crawls the Spiegel website and stores news articles in a database.
 The crawler was developed using python, the scrapy framework and Postgresql as a main database to store the data.

 # Prerequisite